MargaritaRad/ose-resources/docs/source/OpenSourceEconomics.rst

 `grmpy <https://github.com/OpenSourceEconomics/grmpy>`_
 ********************************************************

-grmpy is an open-source package for the simulation and estimation of the generalized Roy model.
+``grmpy`` is an open-source Python package for the simulation and estimation of the generalized Roy model.
 It serves as a teaching tool to promote the conceptual framework of the generalized Roy model, illustrate a variety of issues in the econometrics of policy evaluation, and showcase basic software engineering practices.
 The developers build mainly on scientific contributions by `Abbring and Heckman (2007) <https://struct-resources.readthedocs.io/en/latest/bibliography.html>`_ and `Heckman and Vytlacil (2007a, 2007b) <https://struct-resources.readthedocs.io/en/latest/bibliography.html>`_.

 If you are interested in using grmpy for your own work, check out the `online documentation <https://grmpy.readthedocs.io/en/latest/>`_